syncfusion-content/blazor-docs/blazor/heatmap-chart/tooltip.md

 ##### Cell

-The following example illustrates to display the tooltip template data by using JSON cell binding.
+The following example illustrates how to display the tooltip template data for JSON cell binding.

 ```cshtml